Competence Field Powertrain

 In the field of powertrain systems, the challenge is to understand, to optimize and to run engines, turbochargers and exhaust gas after treatment devices, under different circumstances and objectives.
 For example, running an engine under conditions of best efficiency is not the general use.
 Driver input or a minimum of exhaust gas and particle emissions might be more of interest.

-The laboratories of KFT (Kraftfahrzeugtechnik) and EFA (Energieeffiziente Fahrzeugantriebe), belonging to the TU Ilmenau are ready to face these future tasks.
+The laboratories, belonging to the TU Ilmenau are ready to face these future tasks.
 The brand new test benches of both laboratories serve opportunities in the area of research, development and service for engines, turbochargers and exhaust gas after treatment (particles and gas).
 The hot gas test benches are also usable for different investigations referring to hot-, cold gas tests with or without high temperature gradients and high, as well as low gas temperatures.

 Name of project: